rkalescky/smu_hpc_ssh/README.md

 Note that if something goes wrong during the setup process you can simply restart this script to try again.

+Let's begin by copying and pasting the command below into your terminal.

 ```
 curl -fsSL https://raw.githubusercontent.com/SouthernMethodistUniversity/smu_hpc_ssh/main/setup.sh | sh
 ```